George Peddy: Later career

 In 1925, Peddy joined the Houston law firm of Vinson, Elkins, Weems, and Francis (now Vinson & Elkins).
 He became a partner in 1929, and specialized in corporate law.
 Peddy remained with the firm until leaving to join the military for World War II in 1942.
-Commissioned as a major, he served in Dallas as a member of the Eighth Service Command, where he recruited individuals to join the Army so they could become qualified in the Civil Affairs field and take part in activities in Europe after their training.
+Commissioned as a major, he served in Dallas as a member of the Eighth Service Command, where he recruited individuals to join the Army so they could become qualified in the Civil Affairs field and take part in rebuilding activities in Europe after their training.

 Peddy later served on the staff of the 5th Infantry Division, a unit of Third U.S. Army.
 He landed in Normandy in July 1944 and served in Europe until the end of the war.
 He attained the rank of lieutenant colonel as a Civil Affairs officer, and his assignments included serving as deputy military governor of Frankfurt, Germany after the war ended in 1945.
 Peddy's achievements were recognized with award of the Bronze Star Medal and Croix de Guerre.

 After returning to the United States, Peddy was not invited to rejoin Vinson & Elkins as a partner.
 He declined the firm's offer of a salaried position and established a solo practice in Houston.